OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 #### **5.3 Remote System Update**

-The OPAE `fpgasupdate` tool can be used to update the Intel Max10 Board Management Controller (BMC) image and firmware (FW), root entry hash, and FPGA Static Region (SR) and user image (PR).
+The OPAE `fpgasupdate` tool can be used to update the Max10 Board Management Controller (BMC) image and firmware (FW), root entry hash, and FPGA Static Region (SR) and user image (PR).
 The `fpgasupdate` tool only accepts images that have been formatted using PACsign.
 If a root entry hash has been programmed onto the board, then you must also sign the image using the correct keys.
-Refer to the [Security User Guide: Intel Open FPGA Stack](https://github.com/otcshare/ofs-bmc/blob/main/docs/user_guides/security/) for information on created signed images and on programming and managing the root entry hash.
+Refer to the [Security User Guide: Open FPGA Stack](https://github.com/otcshare/ofs-bmc/blob/main/docs/user_guides/security/) for information on created signed images and on programming and managing the root entry hash.

 The Intel® FPGA SmartNIC N6001-PL ships with a factory, user1, and user2 programmed image for both the FIM and BMC FW and RTL on all cards.
 The platform ships with a single FIM image that can be programmed into either user1 or user2, depending in the image selected.

 ##### **5.3.1 Walkthrough: Program the FPGA via RSU**

-This walkthrough describes the steps to program the Agilex FPGA on the Intel® FPGA SmartNIC N6001-PL with a `BIN` image via JTAG.
+This walkthrough describes the steps to program the Agilex FPGA on the Intel® FPGA SmartNIC N6001-PL with a `BIN` image via RSU.

 Pre-Requisites:

 * This walkthrough requires an OFS Agilex PCIe Attach deployment environment.
-Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (Intel® FPGA SmartNIC N6001-PL/N6000-PL)] for instructions on setting up a deployment environment.
+Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (Intel® FPGA SmartNIC N6001-PL/N6000-PL)](https://ofs.github.io/ofs-2024.2-1/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001/) for instructions on setting up a deployment environment.

 * This walkthrough requires a `BIN` image which will be programmed to the Agilex FPGA.
-Refer to the [Compile OFS FIM](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for generating a `BIN` image.
+Refer to the [Compile OFS FIM](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for generating a `BIN` image.
 The image used for programming must be formatted with PACsign before programming.
 This is done automatically by the build script.

-* This walkthrough requires a JTAG connection to the n6001.
-Refer to the [Set up JTAG](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#51-walkthrough-set-up-jtag) section for step-by-step instructions.

-* This walkthrough requires a Full Quartus Installation or Standalone Quartus Prime Programmer & Tools running on the machine where the Intel® FPGA SmartNIC N6001-PL is connected via JTAG.

 Steps: